Formula Feeding Guide and FAQs

 Choosing the Best Formula for Your Baby

-When you first walk into a shop or pharmacy that sells formula, you might find the range of boxes and packets on display a bit bewildering at first, with so many different brands and types of infant formula on offer.
+When you first enter a shop or pharmacy that sells infant formula, you may find the wide array of boxes and packets on display a bit overwhelming.
+There are numerous brands and types of formula available, which can make it challenging to choose the right one.

-Don’t let this confuse you though: Just check the label carefully and keep in mind that newborns need what is known as ‘first infant formula’ (usually marked ‘suitable for newborns’) until at least 6 months of age, unless your doctor or midwife advises otherwise.
+Don’t let this confuse you: just be sure to read the label carefully.
+Newborns should be given what is called 'first infant formula' (usually labelled 'suitable for newborns') until they are at least 6 months old, unless your doctor or midwife advises otherwise.

-Experts also advise sticking to this type of formula until your baby is at least around 1 year old, when you can start giving your baby (pasteurised) cow’s milk to drink.
+Experts also advise sticking to this type of formula until your baby is at least around 1 year old.
+After that, you can start giving your baby (pasteurised) cow’s milk to drink.

 Infant formula milk comes in two forms:

-Ready-to-feed.
-This is formula that is already in liquid form, sold in sealed cartons or plastic bottles.
-It’s sterile, so it can be stored and used straight out of the bottle (although the feeding equipment must be sterilised before each use).
-The downside is that it can be more expensive, takes up more cupboard space and goes off quickly once you open the bottle.
+Ready-to-feed formula.
+This formula is already in liquid form and is sold in sealed cartons or plastic bottles.
+It is sterile, meaning it can be stored and used directly from the bottle, although the feeding equipment must be sterilised before each use.
+However, there are some downsides: it tends to be more expensive, takes up more cupboard space, and can spoil quickly once the bottle is opened.

 Alternative Formulas